South Park is no stranger to controversy and even prides itself on triggering its audience.

 As a result, many viewers had their home assistants tricked into saying some very South Park-ish things.

-Watch out for strong language in this video
+Warning.
+Be ready for strong language in this video

 This is not the first time digital home assistants have been set off by television.